Nov. 18, 2018

 * * * *

 On the radio are the Nisenan tribe members Wanda and Shelley.
-When they were here at our house, I didn’t’ really fully feel the fact that this was their meadow.
-Literally in history, and in the present moment existentially.
+When they were here at our house, I didn’t’ really fully feel the fact that this was their meadow, literally in history, and in the present moment existentially.
 All my sins are on my head.
 My brand-new solar inverter is an Israeli product, which, I learn, is manufactured in an occupied West Bank village.
 So then I go Google-Earth searching for the factory.
-According to my internet researches, Ein al-Beida is an Arab village traditionally dominated by two old families.
+According to my internet researches, Ein al-Beida is an Arab village traditionally dominated by two old Palestinian families.
 The factory land claimed by Israel, adjacent, is shaped like a guitar pick.
 Or like a Ouija board planchette.
-Get down on Google-Earth ground-level, on a Palestinian desert highway, there’s a bus stop shelter where two women in hijab wait.
+Get down on Google-Earth ground-level, on a Palestinian desert highway, there’s a bus stop shelter where two women in hijab wait, their faces blurred to anonymity by Google’s pixelator algorithm.
 Can’t find out much more about the situation, so I give up, let my solar panels go on drinking the wealth of the California sun.